Halloween Thrills and Chills in CityPASS Cities

 Another monstrous, family-friendly event occurs when the Children’s Museum of Houston morphs into the Monsters' Museum of Houston for Halloween.
 Visitors can examine slime deposits by slobbering monsters in the Crazed Chemist Lab, shop for designer monster feet and wiggle like a worm at Moe’s Monster Mash Bash from 4–8 p.m. on Oct.
 31.

-EMP is cranking up the horror Halloween night from 2:00 – 8:00 p.m. with its Kids Extravaganza.
+EMP, one of the best Seattle attractions, is cranking up the horror Halloween night from 2:00 – 8:00 p.m. with its Kids Extravaganza.
 It features free trick-or-treating in Sky Church, face painting, “Monster Mash” dance contests and scary movie screenings.
 Then, don’t miss EMP’s spine-tingling game of Kingo, inspired by the horror novels and films of Stephen King from 5:00 –8:00 p.m.

 Universal Studios is applying its unique experience in horror to conjure up an evening of chills at its Halloween Horror Nights® 2013 at Universal Studios Hollywood.
 It features SIX mazes based on themes including The Walking Dead, Evil Dead, Insidious and Black Sabbath (yes, the band), There’s a new Terror Tram: Invaded by The Walking Dead, and four scare zones including The Walking Dead, The Purge, and Curse of Chucky.
 I guess when you have a Walking Dead hit, you keep walking it and walking it until it’s completely dead.
 Get tickets right away before they sell out.
 (Want a preview - and a good laugh?
 Check out this clip of two Ellen DeGeneres staffers experiencing The Walking Dead: No Safe Haven!)

-Head down to the historic Navy Pier where the Fear Haunted House is subjecting teens and adults to some serious frights.
+Head down to Chicago's historic Navy Pier where the Fear Haunted House is subjecting teens and adults to some serious frights.
 Here’s one you might want to leave the kidlets at home as the venue is described as “a meaner, aggressive adult-themed haunted house nighttime experience.”
 There are strobe lights, low lighting (duh), claustrophobic rooms, smoke effects and loud noises.
 Bring extra undies.
 The fun takes place 7-10 p.m. on October 30 and 31.

 Is Canada’s castle, Casa Loma, haunted?
 You can explore for yourself wandering its decorated suites, secret passages, an 800-foot tunnel, towers, stables and gardens.
 The evening starts in the library with some haunted tales, a review of your guide’s paranormal equipment, and then a mini tour.
 Other dates are sold out, but some tickets might be left for November 1, 11 and 24.